creating demand for better construction

 Both state insurance services in North and South Carolina have approved an automatic reduction on homeowner insurance rates for any FORTIFIED home.
 We have seen these discounts consistently reach 25% off of annual premiums, sometimes even more.

 For many years, the Carrell Group has been building with the high majority of Fortified elements: Impact Glass Windows, Concrete roofs, ICF Wall systems, reinforced roof tie-down systems.
+You can visit this website to check out photo galleries of our favorite work.
 Now, with some upgrades in engineering and reviews, homeowners are optimizing insurance discounts for these building methods.

 In the last two years, it is more common than not for clients to request the FORTIFIED upgrade along the South Carolina coastal region.
 We believe the same will eventually be true along the North Carolina coast, though it is not as popular yet because it was just approved by the state insurance service in 2010.